isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Learn/SOAR Programme.md

 <h3>SOAR Programme</h3>
 <p>The SOAR Programme is set up to design a differentiated curriculum to
-stretch the learning of P4 and P5 HA students, that is aligned to the Dazhong Experience and the Desired Outcomes of HAL Provisions by GEB.
-With the school leaders charting strategic directions to steer the school to the next level of academic excellence, nurturing pupils’ critical and creative thinking skills in language learning, problem solving and scientific exploration, the Curriculum Leadership Team with the guidance and support of the school leaders is proposing our school-based programme to nurture HA students through enriching them with wider and deeper learning experiences.</p>
+stretch the learning of P4 and P5 HA students, that is aligned to the Dazhong Experience and the Desired Outcomes of HAL Provisions by GEB.</p>
-<p>It shall provide opportunities of giving broader and more in-depth DZE
+<p>It aims to provide opportunities of giving broader and more in-depth DZE
 learning experiences to these students.
 Through exposure to this differentiated curriculum, students’ critical, creative thinking skills which are essential to overcome 21st century challenges would be developed and honed.
 Embracing the spirit of innovative teaching and learning, teachers constantly revise, fine-tune and customise the curriculum to stretch the potential of our young learners.</p>
-<p>SOAR Programme students are to be engaged to:</p>
+<p>SOAR Programme students are engaged to:</p>
 <p>• Learn beyond the syllabus</p>
 <p>• Work with others to find innovative ways to improve the community (POS2.0
 SL2)</p>